 Why every queer film buff should watch Midnight Cowboy

-The short answer is that it’s still a great film, and well worth watching on the big screen.
+The short answer is that it’s still a great film, and well worth watching.

-Texan Joe Buck is a good-looking, naive young ‘cowboy’ who heads for the bright lights of New York City to become a hustler – believing that rich women will fall at this feet.
+Texan Joe Buck is a good-looking, naive young ‘cowboy’ who heads for the bright lights of New York City to become a hustler – believing that rich women will fall at his feet.

 By chance, he meets Enrico Rizzo – known to everyone as Ratso.
 Ratso is a small-time conman with a limp and poor health.

 Ratso offers to become Joe’s manager, in return for a cut of the takings.